mailgun/holster/tracing/README.md

 ## Why Jaeger Tracing server?
 Easy to setup.
 Powerful and easy to use web UI.
 Open source.

-Traces are sent as UDP packets.
+Traces are sent as UDP packets by default.
 This minimizes burden on client to not need to maintain an open socket or rely on server response time.
 If tracing is not needed, the packets sent by the client will be simply discarded by the OS.

 ## Getting Started
 [opentelemetry.io](https://opentelemetry.io)